What is phishing? How to recognize and avoid phishing scams.

-The basic phishing email is sent by criminals who are impersonating legitimate companies, often banks or credit card providers.
+The basic phishing email is sent by fraudsters impersonating legitimate companies, often banks or credit card providers.
 These emails are designed to trick you into providing log-in information or financial information, such as credit card numbers or Social Security numbers.

 An example?
 You might receive an email that looks like it was sent by PayPal.
 The email might say that you need to click on a link to verify your PayPal account.
 If you don’t?
 The email says that your PayPal account will be shut down.

 Of course, this is a scam.
-If you click on the link, you’ll be taken to a fake PayPal log-in page.
+If you click on the link, you’ll be taken to a fake log-in page designed to look like it is PayPal.
 If you then enter your password and username, the scammers will capture this information.

 These emails often feature spelling errors, odd grammar, and generic greetings such as “Dear User” or “Dear client.”
 The links you are supposed to click will often lead to websites with odd URLs or ones that are spelled just a bit differently from the institution’s legitimate website.

 PayPal, credit card companies, mortgage lenders and banks will never contact you by email to request any personal information from you.
 Instead of clicking on links in emails, log into your account on your own.
 If there is a legitimate concern, you’ll see it when you log in.

 What is spear phishing?

 While most phishing emails are sent to large groups of people, there is one type of attack that is more personalized in nature, spear phishing.

 Spear-phishing emails are targeted toward a specific individual, business, or organization.
 And unlike more generic phishing emails, the scammers who send them spend time researching their targets.
 The technique is sometimes called social engineering.
 These criminals will send emails that look like they’re from legitimate sources.